teiniker/teiniker-lectures-embedded-softwaredesign/programming-c++/oop/smart-pointers/README.md

 ## Best Practices

-* Choose the Right Smart Pointer:
+* Choose the right Smart Pointer:

     * Use `std::unique_ptr` when you need exclusive ownership.